PTAAS EXCHANGE

 A risk-based approach may be the best option for a startup, but it does require a strong understanding of your specific business and technology.

-To complete a risk-based security plan, companies should aim to assign different levels of risk by mapping the likelihood of threats being exploited and their potential impact on the company.
-Next, companies can plan on how to address each of these risks based on their risk tolerance levels.
-After completing this exercise (again, this requires a degree of technical expertise to properly complete), companies can then assign mitigation plans to the necessary threats.
+Next, companies can plan on how to address cyber threats based on their risk tolerance levels.
+After completing this exercise (again, this requires a degree of technical expertise to complete correctly), companies can assign mitigation plans to the necessary threats.

-Drawbacks to a risk-based approach will most likely surface based on each risk tolerance level.
+Drawbacks to a risk-based approach will likely surface based on each risk tolerance level.
 For example, if your risk tolerance is too low, the costs can soar.
 Conversely, if your tolerance is too high, then it can leave your tech vulnerable.

 Compliance Requirements

-Another common approach startups will take when setting a cybersecurity budget is to adhere to the required compliance frameworks, such as GDPR in Europe, California’s CCPA, and industry-specific requirements such as PCI-DSS or HIPAA.
+Another common approach startups will take when setting a cybersecurity budget is to adhere to the required compliance frameworks, such as GDPR in Europe, California’s CCPA, and industry-specific requirements, such as PCI-DSS or HIPAA.
 The benefit of starting with a compliance certification as a baseline is that it can be explicitly mapped to costs.
 For example, companies such as SecureFrame offer turn-key solutions to achieve and maintain compliance.

 Security evolves faster than compliance framework requirements.
 These are a good starting point but won’t necessarily propel companies to the required level of security.
 Therefore, understanding data security best practices should be a standard for all startups.